Pelvic Health

 Pelvic Pain

 Whether it is pain with sitting, going to the bathroom, or with intercourse, pelvic pain is never normal.
-Pain in pelvis (including vagina, penis/testicles, perineum, rectum, tailbone, and lower abdomen) can be a sign of pelvic floor dysfunction.
+Pain in the pelvis (including vagina, penis/testicles, perineum, rectum, tailbone, and lower abdomen) can be a sign of pelvic floor dysfunction.
 Pelvic floor muscles can become too tight, too weak, or uncoordinated, leading to dysfunction and pain.

 Common pelvic pain conditions we treat include: